tanmancan/git-release/README.md

 npm run serve
 ```

-## Pre-fill Form Data
+### Pre-fill Form Data

-You can provide pre filled values for the form using a dotenv file.
-For, example, you can pre-fill the access_token, so you don't have to re-enter it every time.
+When you are running locally, uou can provide pre filled values for the form using a dotenv file.
+For, example, you can pre-fill the access_token inside a `.env.local` file, so you don't have to re-enter it every time.

+**IMPORTANT:** If you are going to build for production, make sure you remove any sensitive info from your dotenv file, such as the access token.
+Otherwise webpack will bundle it with your app.

 ```
 VUE_APP_ACCESS_TOKEN=012345abcdef